Sea to Summit Duffel Review

 Value

 All the above praise describes a premium bag with a premium price tag to match it.
-This Editors' Choice Award Winner costs more than most, and there are other high-end options in our lineup with very similar features and performance that will save you a few bucks.
+There are other high-end options in our lineup with very similar features and performance that will save you a few bucks.
 However, there is a remarkably small range of prices among the top competitors in our lineup, and the Sea to Summit's function, versatility, and durability should give you years and years of trouble-free service.

 Conclusion

-Once again, the Sea to Summit Duffel comes away with our Editors' Choice Award with its top-notch materials and construction and handy adjustable carrying systems.
+The Sea to Summit Duffel has top-notch materials and construction and handy adjustable carrying systems.
 We've done our due diligence, dragging this bag across town and across the country, and continue to be impressed.
-While others come close, this once again earns the distinction of being our favorite duffel bag.